 Step 3: Strain tea leaves and you’re left with gorgeous cold brewed tea.

-1 cup water (filtered will taste best)
+4 cup water (filtered will taste best)

-In a jar or pitcher, stir in a teaspoon of loose leaf tea for every cup of cold or room temperature water.
+In a pitcher, stir in loose leaf tea into cold or room temperature water.
 Cover and refrigerate for about eight hours or overnight.